pranay1031/smart-hotel-management/README.md

-# 🏨 Novotel Smart Hotel — AI-Powered Management System (PS-046)
+# 🏨 Hotel Service Managemrnt — AI-Powered Smart Management System

 An end-to-end, enterprise-grade hospitality platform that integrates a premium React frontend with a robust ServiceNow backend to deliver a seamless "Smart Hotel" experience.